Gapan Church: Image of La Virgen Divina Pastora

-In the 1700s, Doña Juana Valmonte, daughter of Don Bartolome de la Cruz Valmonte – Gapan’s first gobernadorcillo in 1747 – and Doña Eulalia Fernández, had a strange dream in which the Virgin Mary wanted to be fetched from Spain.
+In the 1700s, Doña Juana Valmonte, daughter of Don Bartolomé de la Cruz Valmonte – Gapan's first gobernadorcillo in 1747 – and Doña Eulalia Fernández, had a strange dream in which the Virgin Mary wanted to be fetched from Spain.
 Distraught, she sought the advice of her father who told her to consult a friar friend in Manila.
 Doña Juana then traveled to Manila to recount her dream to the friar.
-Impressed by her story, the friar told of the devotion to the Divina Pastora which was gaining popularity in Spain.
+Impressed by her story, the friar told of the devotion to La Divina Pastora which was gaining popularity in Spain.
 Doña Juana, on her part, ordered an image from Spain and to enthrone it in their family estate.
 The image eventually arrived in Manila via the Acapulco Galleon, and was brought to Gapan.
-It then became the center of devotion for the family.
-Consequently, they started to celebrate her feast in thanksgiving for a bountiful harvest every May 1.
-Soon stories of miracles spread throughout the province and people came in throngs to celebrate the yearly fiesta.
+It then became the center of devotion for the family, who started to celebrate her feast in thanksgiving for a bountiful harvest every May 1.
+Soon, stories of miracles spread throughout the province, and people came in throngs to celebrate the yearly fiesta.

-In the 1800s, the La Virgen Divina Pastora was made patron of the parish of Gapan secondary to the Three Kings.
-Care of the image after the death of Dona Juana was given to her brother Don Basilio Valmonte who passed it to his son, General Panteleon Valmonte, the hero of the First Cry of Nueva Ecija.
-General Panteleon however was executed due to accusations of rebellion against Spain.
-Upon his death, the image was given to his wife Maxima Navarro-Valmonte for safekeeping.
-It was finally handed to Donata Valmonte-Cala and her daughter Emma Valmote-Cala.
+In the 1800s, La Virgen Divina Pastora was made patroness of Gapan parish, secondary to the Three Kings.
+Care of the image after the death of Doña Juana was passed to her brother, Don Basílio Valmonte, then his son, General Pantaleón Valmonte, the hero of the First Cry of Nueva Ecija.
+General Valmonte was executed on charges of rebellion against Spain, and the image passed to his widow, Máxima Navarro-Valmonte for safekeeping.
+It was finally handed to Donata Valmonte-Cala, and her daughter Emma Valmote-Cala.